Poetic Edda: Location

 The problem of dating the poems is linked with the problem of determining where they were composed.
 Iceland was not settled until approximately 870, so anything composed before that time would necessarily have been elsewhere, most likely in Scandinavia.
 More recent poems, on the other hand, are likely Icelandic in origin.

 Scholars have attempted to localize individual poems by studying the geography, flora, and fauna to which they refer.
 This approach usually does not yield firm results.
 For example, there are no wolves in Iceland, but we can be sure that Icelandic poets were familiar with the species.
 Similarly, the apocalyptic descriptions of Völuspá have been taken as evidence that the poet who composed it had seen a volcanic eruption in Iceland – but this is hardly certain.

-Editions and inclusions
+Codex Regius

+The Codex Regius is arguably the most important extant source on Norse mythology and Germanic heroic legends.
+Since the early 19th century, it has had a powerful influence on Scandinavian literature, not only through its stories, but also through the visionary force and the dramatic quality of many of the poems.
+It has also been an inspiration for later innovations in poetic meter, particularly in Nordic languages, with its use of terse, stress-based metrical schemes that lack final rhymes, instead focusing on alliterative devices and strongly concentrated imagery.
+Poets who have acknowledged their debt to the Codex Regius include Vilhelm Ekelund, August Strindberg, J. R. R. Tolkien, Ezra Pound, Jorge Luis Borges, and Karin Boye.